ShiminLei/Restaurants-Website/README.md

 # Web Presentation

-- The main page shows all the restaurants.
+- This is the home page that presents you all the restaurants register in.

 ![image](./picture/main.png)

-- You can click into a restaurant and browse the menus and information.
+- Clicking on the restaurants' name allows you to view its menu and other informations.

 ![image](./picture/restaurant.png)

-- You can login with google account and add your own restaurant.
+- Login with third-party accounts(Google,Facebook,etc.) and add your own restaurant.

 ![image](./picture/login.png)